 Ready to understand what’s causing your symptoms and start feeling your best?
 Ask your doctor about getting tested for certain nutritional deficiencies and imbalances.
 Here’s what could be at the root.

-Vitamin B12 is found in animal products, so vegans and vegetarians are most at risk for being deficient, as well as people with gastrointestinal issues, who may have difficulty absorbing the vitamin, and people on heartburn medications.
+Vitamin B12 is found in animal products, so vegans and vegetarians are most at risk for being deficient, as well as people with gastrointestinal issues, who may have difficulty absorbing the vitamin, and people on heartburn and reflux medications.
 The important vitamin is needed in order to make red blood cells and DNA and plays a major role in nerve function and mood.
 B12 helps to maintain the myelin sheath surrounding nerve cells, which make it possible for cells to communicate.